swiftlang/swift-evolution/proposals/0080-failable-numeric-initializers.md

 Swift numeric types all currently have a family of conversion initializers.
 In many use cases they leave a lot to be desired.
 Initializing an integer type with a floating point value will truncate any fractional portion of the number.
 Initializing with an out-of-range value traps.

-This proposal is to add a new family of conversion initializers to all numeric types that either complete successfully without loss of information or throw an error.
+This proposal is to add a new family of conversion initializers to all numeric types that either complete successfully without loss of information or return nil.

 Swift-evolution thread: [Proposal: failable numeric conversion initializers](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151130/000623.html)